AWSwinefred/f1-app-notes/Using-PCIe-Write-Combining/README.md

       rc = clock_gettime(CLOCK_MONOTONIC, &ts_end);
 ```

-As mentioned earlier, developer's are not required to use the FPGA library calls but may write their own. ```custom_move``` is an example.
+As mentioned earlier, developers are not required to use the FPGA library calls but may write their own. ```custom_move``` is an example.

 ```
 int custom_move(pci_bar_handle_t handle, uint64_t offset, uint32_t* datap, uint64_t dword_len) {